1-877-443-0101

 Destination Canada Visitors medical health insurance pays for emergency hospital and medical care or services, if a medical condition occurs during the period of coverage.
 Two plans are available: with coverage for pre-existing medical conditions and without coverage for pre-existing medical conditions.

-a) has been diagnosed with a terminal illness; or
+c) have not been diagnosed with a terminal illness; or

-b)has been diagnosed with or received treatment for pancreatic cancer, liver cancer or any type of cancer that has metastasized (migrated to another organ from its original site); or
+d) have not been diagnosed with or received treatment for pancreatic cancer, liver cancer or any type of cancer that has metastasized (migrated to another organ from its original site); or

-Amount of medical coverage (Sum Insured) is available from minimum of $10,000 up to a maximum of $300,000
+Amount of medical coverage (Sum Insured) is available from minimum of $25,000 up to a maximum of $300,000

 Choose from two plans